The Millennium Walk

 NEW

-Following the severe storms last year, several of the poplar trees were damaged and uprooted.
-The Town Council met with the Forestry Commission for advice.
-They were deemed to be dangerous, and we were required to apply for a felling licence.
+Following the severe storms last year, several of the popular trees were damaged and uprooted.
+The Town Council met with the Forestry Commission for advice, the trees were deemed to be dangerous, and we were required to apply for a felling licence.
 They have now all been removed.

 Part of the licence was that the areas need to be replanted by 2022 with native species.
 The Woodland Trust are advising us on this along with the Forestry Commission.